turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 ![Heroku Request/Response Diagram](/images/elevate/heroku_request_response.png)

-### A Request Arrives at the Routing Mesh
+### A Request Arrives at the Routers

-A request comes into Heroku's **Routing Mesh** and, based on the domain specified in the request, the router figures out that it belongs to your application.
+A request comes into Heroku's **Routings** and, based on the domain specified in the request, the router figures out that it belongs to your application.

-### Load Balancer

 Once Heroku knows that the request belongs to your application it needs to be distributed to a dyno.
 There are several approaches to distributing work among multiple workers, which is the pattern in place here with dynos, each with their own advantages and drawbacks.

-Heroku's chosen to randomize requests as they come through the mesh due to the low coordination overhead.
+Heroku's chosen to randomize requests as they come through the routers due to the low coordination overhead.
 When a request comes in you don't know and shouldn't care which of your dynos it gets routed to.
 The next request will likely get routed to a different dyno, and that shouldn't matter to your application.

 ### External Data - PostgreSQL